leoyu037/docker_tutorial/README.md

   {"age":20,"created":"2018-07-18T19:28:26.291558+00:00","id":"1","last_modified":"2018-07-18T19:28:26.291558+00:00","name":"Alice","owner_id":1}
   ```

-  So we've got 12 containers representing a full application stack running on our
+  It all works!
+We have 12 containers representing a full application stack
-  local machine, with no other system dependency besides Docker.
-This is the end
+  running on our local machine.
+This is the end of the tutorial, but feel free
-  of the tutorial, but feel free to play around and make changes to the system to
+  to play around and make changes to the system to get a feel for the Docker
-  get a feel for the Docker Compose development flow.
+  Compose development flow.
 Some things to try:

   - Changing data in the databases/Elasticsearch and watching it propagate
     through the system